doombubbles/bg3-mods/README.md

 **Gloves of Ultimate Skullduggery** - Combination of the Stalker Gloves and Gloves of Finesse using the "Secrets to Skullduggery" found in High Security Vault n°9 (the one with the Elegant Studded Leather)

+**Necklace of Universal Augmentation** - Alternate version of the Necklace of Elemental Augmentation that also applies to Force, Radiant, Necrotic and Psychic damage.
+Created by combining using Enriched Infernal Iron.

 ### Wyrmling Staves

 A set of staves that are counterparts to the Gold Wyrmling Staff